 The company has also zeroed in on Pune to set up its maiden manufacturing unit in the country, John T. Chambers, executive chairman of Cisco told Press Trust of India on the sidelines of a ceremony to launch the fiber grid network in Visakhapatnam.
-The facility will also serve as export hub for the California-based company.
+The facility will also serve as an export hub for the California-based company.

 Cisco will outsource manufacturing to supplier partners as it does in other production facilities globally.
 CISCO brings an ecosystem of companies with them to the state.
-The company have already had a conference with 93 global suppliers at Bengaluru to lay the groundwork.
+The company has already had a conference with 93 global suppliers at Bengaluru to lay the groundwork.

 With the fiber optic rollout, Andhra Pradesh becomes the first Indian state to bring all its households online.
-Under the Digital India initiative launched in July last year, the union government is aiming to connect 250,000 gram panchayats with high speed Internet by 2017.
+Under the Digital India initiative launched in July last year, the union government is aiming to connect 250,000 gram panchayats with high-speed Internet by 2017.

 The state government will invest around US$50 million to implement the statewide optic fiber project.
 Andhra Pradesh State Fibernet Ltd., a government-owned corporation, is responsible for implementing and maintaining the fiber grid project in the State.

-The network will be laid in three districts initially-Visakhapatnam, Vizianagaram and Srikakulam by April.
+The network will be laid in three districts initially-Visakhapatnam, Vizianagaram, and Srikakulam by April.
 By July all 13 districts of the state would be connected to the fiber optic grid, said N. Chandrababu Naidu, chief minister of Andhra Pradesh.
 Over 13,000 km of fiber optic cable would be laid over the next four months, Rao added in his presentation.